atick-faisal/label-studio/docs/source/tutorials/yolo_timeline_labels.md

      1. Navigate to the `yolo` folder in this repository in your terminal.
      2. Update your `docker-compose.yml` file.
      3. Execute `docker compose up` to run the backend.
-     4. Connect this backend to your Label Studio project in the project settings.
+     4. Connect this backend to your Annotation Hub project in the project settings.
 Make sure that **Interactive Preannotations** is OFF (this is the default).

 ### Annotation and training